devXkapoor/HeyMate/README.md

    Formik + Yup => For Form Handling and Validation

-   React-Native-Async-Storage - For Accessing and Manipulating with Local Storage
+   React-Native-Async-Storage - For Accessing and Manipulating the Local Storage

 ## (a) How to run the project